arung-northwestern/pacmof/README.rst

 .. _github: https://github.com/arung-northwestern/pacmof

-Since PACMOF is deployed on GitHub_, we can install using pip_
+Since PACMOF is deployed on GitHub, we can install using pip_

 .. code-block:: bash